BenConstable/lock/README.md

 # Lock

-The standard PHP `flock` function is old and difficult to test against.
+The standard PHP `flock` function is difficult to test against.
 This library provides a modern, object-oriented wrapper to `flock`.

 ## Installation